 Unfortunately, you'll have to pay for your own attorney.
 You might be able to find one who offers low-cost services, however, if your income is low.
 The court itself can give you a list, or you can talk to local nonprofit organizations serving immigrants, such as Catholic Charities, the International Institutes, and so forth.

 The worst thing you can possibly do is fail to show up for a hearing in U.S. immigration court.
 If you do that, an "in absentia" order of removal will be automatically entered, and you'll be expected to leave the country right away.

-Far better to talk to an attorney about whether you have a defense to your case.
-Many people succeed on an application after the judge has heard the case, even if their earlier application was denied, such as for asylum or a green card.
+Far better to talk to an attorney about whether you have a possible defense to removal.
+Many people succeed on an application after the judge has heard the case, even if their earlier application was denied, such as for asylum or a family-based green card.
 And if you lose at your merits hearing, you'll have a right to appeal.

 During your individual hearing, the judge devotes attention to your case and none other.
 You will be expected to start, by orally presenting your defense (with Q&A from your attorney, if you have one) and fully showing why you deserve the relief you are requesting, such as a green card.

 Your attorney (if any) will likely file written briefs on your behalf presenting the facts of your case and explaining why the law allows you some form of relief from deportation.
 You (or your attorney) can also present testimony from witnesses and submit any documents or exhibits that will support your case.

 The attorney for the U.S. government, as well as the judge, are likely to ask you and your witnesses questions and "cross-examine" you or the witnesses after your attorney is done.